 - Are you prepared for problems that pets can cause?
 Chewed or scratched household items from pets who are young or not yet trained; accidents from animals who aren’t yet housebroken; and unexpected medical emergencies are unfortunate but common aspects of pet ownership.

 - Can you have a pet where you live?
 Find out before you adopt.
-Many rental communities do not allow pets or impose restrictions.
+Many rental and condo communities do not allow pets or impose restrictions.

 - Is it a good time to adopt a pet?
 Children under 6 years of age require special consideration when adopting a pet.
 If you are a student, in the military, or travel frequently as part of your work, waiting until you settle down is a wise choice.